jocko/dotfiles/README.md

     ssh-keygen -t ed25519

+If using non standard filename for SSH identity file.
+Need to specify this in `~/.ssh/config`, for example:

+    Host gitlab.com
+      IdentityFile ~/.ssh/id_gitlab

 Since I might be using different emails across my computers, I don't want this config in my dotfiles.
 Instead, I set this system wide: